-Those outside the regulated sector are not required to appoint a nominated officer, but if non-regulated sector organisations choose to appoint a nominated officer, then the nominated officer has an obligation to report suspicious activity under POCA.
+Those outside the regulated sector are not required to appoint a nominated officer, but if non-regulated sector organisations choose to appoint a nominated officer, then the nominated officer has an obligation to report suspicious activity under the POCA.
 Liability only attaches to a nominated officer and not to other employees.
 The offence is not committed unless the nominated officer has actual knowledge or suspicion of money laundering.

-The failure to report offences under POCA are punishable with a maximum penalty of five years' imprisonment and/or a fine.
+The failure to report offences under the POCA are punishable with a maximum penalty of five years' imprisonment and/or a fine.

-It is a defence to a primary money laundering offence if: (i) an 'authorised disclosure' is made to the NCA seeking consent to proceed with activity that would otherwise potentially constitute a money laundering offence; and (ii) appropriate consent is given or deemed given before any act is done.
+It is a defence to a primary money laundering offence if: (i) an "authorised disclosure" is made to the NCA seeking consent to proceed with activity that would otherwise potentially constitute a money laundering offence; and (ii) appropriate consent is given or deemed given before any act is done.
 An authorised disclosure is made via a SAR.
-Such a disclosure is known as a DAML SAR or a 'consent SAR'.
+Such a disclosure is known as a DAML SAR or a "consent SAR".

-A DAML SAR allows the NCA an opportunity to grant or refuse consent for a relevant transaction.
+A DAML SAR provides the NCA with an opportunity to grant or refuse consent for a relevant transaction.
 In the absence of a response from the NCA within seven working days, starting from the first working day after the DAML SAR is made, consent is deemed to have been given.
-If within that seven-working-day period, consent is refused, a moratorium period of 31 calendar days begins, after which consent is again deemed to have been given.
+If consent is refused within that seven working day period, a moratorium period of 31 calendar days begins, after which consent is again deemed to have been given.
 The moratorium period may be extended by the Crown Court a number of times up to a maximum of 217 days, including the initial 31 days.
 The moratorium period allows law enforcement time to take further investigative steps and/or seek to freeze or forfeit property.